 The doctrine of original sin is typically credited to Augustine of Hippo (334-430), but he credits Irenaeus of Lyon, Bishop of Lyon (130-202).
 It’s a belief widely held between both Catholic and Protestant Christian religions.
 While the doctrine of [more]

 The sinner’s prayer is something frequently referred to by preachers today.
-In fact, at the close of every sermon, Joel Osteen asks those that are not saved to pray with him.
-The prayer is asking Jesus to “come into [more]
+At the close of every sermon, Joel Osteen asks those that are not saved to pray with him.
+The prayer is asking Jesus to “come into their lives.” [more]

 Invitations to ‘call on the name of the Lord’ are often extended by preachers and especially, it seems, by tele-evangelists.
 This may be at the end of their sermon when they invite the audience to recite a prayer, often referred [more]